yuhertz/cybersecurity/README.md

 # Ethical Hacking tools
-[NOTE] This is legal and used to test the vulnerabilies of a website, illegal attacks such DDoS attacks are not shown
+[NOTE] It is legal and used to test a website's vulnerabilities, illegal attacks such as DDoS attacks are not shown.

 Made by Hertz